TarekVisch/dev-challenges/README.md

 ### Team Page

-A Team page with a neat and reponsive layout
+A Team page with a neat and responsive layout.